Brazil

 To ensure agency data is available to all areas of government, Rodrigo Michel, Undersecretary of State for Development and Innovation for Goiás, and his team decided to build a repository of data.
 This repository would help government officials analyze data related to public health, finances, vehicular traffic, and other matters impacting important public spending decisions.

-SEDI GO turned to Cloudera Data Platform (CDP) as a way to pool government information in a place where it can be accessed to help improve people’s lives, in particular those of the state’s poorest citizens.
+SEDI GO turned to Cloudera as a way to pool government information in a place where it can be accessed to help improve people’s lives, in particular those of the state’s poorest citizens.
 Data is uploaded to a data lakehouse and processed to make it as easy as possible for policymakers to find and analyze.
 Although several state agencies have yet to upload their data, this is the first-time data from participating departments has been accessible from a central location.

 “When we first started working with Cloudera, nobody believed we could build this type of service for the state,” Michel said.
-“Once we began using CDP to aggregate information from a few agencies, more and more started to believe in the project and the impact it could have on our citizens.”
+“Once we began using Cloudera to aggregate information from a few agencies, more and more started to believe in the project and the impact it could have on our citizens.”

 With Cloudera’s help, SEDI Go re-created 100% of the standardization and optimizing process in the unique portal with citizens and entities.
 Michel’s goal is to include data from all 42 agencies in the services system.
 “With Cloudera’s help, we are looking to be the first government entity in Brazil able to support the public using data integrated from all of our agencies and create an atlas for all agencies,” he said.